-Perhaps you want to create a pattern-like effect for a background, or maybe you want to move an area of your artwork to a better position?
+Perhaps you want to create a pattern-like effect for a background, or maybe you want to paste elements of your artwork in a better position.

 Whatever your reason for wanting to copy and paste a part of a layer, here are some easy steps for you to follow…

 PRO TIP: Make sure you have selected the layer that you want to copy & paste from first before you use the Selections options.